BenRoss92/CV/README.md

 - Added a UI feature in production in my first week despite unfamiliarity with React
 - Learnt from scratch: TypeScript, React, Redux, Jest, Material UI, MJML and Mustache.js
+- Wrote API endpoints in back-end microservices using Node.js, Koa.js, PostgreSQL and Knex.js, adding documentation using Swagger
-- Built an email rendering library using TypeScript, Mustache, Mocha and MJML
+- Built an email rendering library using Node.js, TypeScript, Mustache, Mocha and MJML
 - Created a login form with form validation using test-driven development, React, Jest and Material UI
 - Took on larger refactoring tasks in both front-end and back-end
 - Voluntarily tracked and helped encourage tackling of team tech-debt